 Your estate will receive a tax receipt for the full amount of the funds distributed to Arthritis Society Canada.

 This tax credit can be applied to the taxable income on your terminal tax return.

 Contact your investment advisor or the financial institution holding your retirement funds.
 They will provide you with a beneficiary form to fill out and return to the institution.

 Charitable remainder trusts/Gifts of residual interest

-If you have cash or an asset that you have considered leaving to The Arthritis Society in your Will but would like the tax benefit now, then a charitable remainder trust or a gift of residual interest may be your answer.
+If you have cash or an asset that you have considered leaving to Arthritis Society Canada in your Will but would like the tax benefit now, then a charitable remainder trust or a gift of residual interest may be your answer.

 Trusts protect assets and ensure that a designated beneficiary will receive them upon your death.
 You would be entitled to all the income generated within the trust during your lifetime.
 A lawyer can set up a trust for you.

 - Capital remainder trust - the capital within the trust must remain intact during the donor’s lifetime.

 - Charitable remainder trust - can only name a charity as a beneficiary (as opposed to an alter ego trust, which can name other beneficiaries as well).
 The charity issues a tax receipt for the discounted present value of assets transferred to a charitable remainder trust.
 The tax credit from this receipt can be used to offset current income.
 Any unused portion can be carried forward five years.